Sparkeroo96/vero-test/README.md

 ## 2b Security - Backend
 To allow requests from the frontend to reach the backend I have enabled Cors only for the domain of http://localhost:3000, which is the default one for the react app to start in.
 This is to stop other resources gaining access to the API and its backend.

+# 3 You're still logging the email
+This is just to show that the email has been read, in an actual case we wouldnt log this to console and we would check its valid
 # If there were more time...

 ## 1. Completing the remaining tasks